This section shows how to use the integration type SAP Table or View.

 <=, LE True if the content of operand1 is less than or equal to the content of operand2.

-(NOT) LIKE True if the value of the operand operand1 matches (does not match) the pattern in the operand operand2.
+(NOT) LIKE True if the value of operand1 matches (does not match) the pattern in operand2.

-For more information on the OpenSQL syntax see SAP help site - Select WHERE.
+Get more details on the OpenSQL syntax on the SAP help site - Select WHERE

 The WHERE-Clause can be parameterized in the request body of the service.
 Example: